akshayavazrala/FirstAccount/README.md

 This project is a frontend prototype created for demonstration and hackathon purposes only.

 No real banking APIs, customer data, payment systems, authentication services, OCR engines, or AI models are integrated in this version.

----

-## Team

-Developed as part of a Banking Customer Acquisition Hackathon Project.

----

-## License

-This project is intended for educational, research, and hackathon demonstration purposes.